lattespirit/sublime-wrapper/README.md

 # Known Issues
  * Trigger the key binding when the single cursor at the end of the line, an indent will be placed at the wrong line.
- * When `Vintage Mode` is enabled and selete a whole line or multiple lines in `Visual Mode`, trigger the key binding and wrap the seleted contents.
+ * When `Vintage Mode` is enabled and select a whole line or multiple lines in `Visual Mode`, trigger the key binding and wrap the selected contents.
 Then the whole view contents will be screwed up.
 Kind of nightmare.

 # Contributing
 * To be continued